-This Consultation Document is not a legally binding document and does not contain legal, commercial, financial, technical or other advice.
-The RA is not bound by this Consultation Document, nor does it necessarily set out the RA's final or definitive position on particular matters.
-To the extent that there might be any inconsistency between the contents of this Consultation Document and the due exercise by the RA of its functions and powers, and the carrying out of its duties and the achievement of relevant objectives under law, such contents are without prejudice to the legal position of the RA.
+This Preliminary Report is not a binding legal document and does not contain legal, commercial, financial, technical or other advice.
+The RA is not bound by the preliminary report, nor does it necessarily set out the RA's final or definitive position on particular matters.
+To the extent that there might be any inconsistency between the contents of this document and the due exercise by the RA of its functions and powers, and the carrying out of its duties and the achievement of relevant objectives under law, such contents are without prejudice to the legal position of the RA.